gy19cp/GEOG5990Assessment1/README.md

 ## Model Instructions

 **Step 1 -** Open Spyder (Anaconda 3).
 If you have not got this downloaded, it can be installed through the Anaconda Distribution [here](https://www.anaconda.com/distribution/).
-My Model code works with Python 3.7.
+All code works with Python 3.7.
 Ensure when going through the installation process that you download ‘Spyder’.

 ![Spyder Screenshot](SpyderScreenshot.jpg "Initiating Spyder")